Density estimations - iris

 Non-parametric KDE estimate

-In this method, the densities are estimated by kernel estimators (see function dmkern).
+In KDE, the densities are estimated by kernel estimators (see function dmkern).

 npoints = 2^7